Streptococcal Intertrigo infection of the groin Source: Derm Atlas |

 Streptococcal Intertrigo

-Streptococcal Intertrigo infection of the groin
+Streptococcal Intertrigo is the bacterial infection of the skin folds,

 Symptoms

-The symptoms of streptococcal Intertrigo include the presence of longitudinal fissures in the skin at the angle of the skin folds.
-These fissures are sometimes surrounded by red and moist skin.
-In some cases, crusts may be seen.
+longitudinal fissures in the skin at the angle of the skin folds.
+These

 Treatment